balefebvre/dmd-stimuli/README.md

 3. Add all folders and subfolders to path.
 4. Run `initialize` in the command window.
 5. Run `example_euler_full_field` in the command window.
-6. Look at the outputs in the `òutputs` folder.
+6. Look at the outputs in the `outputs` folder.